MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ### Catch the error and update the page text

-To catch the error and show the user custom guidance append the JavaScript to the end of the onload.js file that's part of the AD FS web theme.
-This allows you to do the following:
+To catch the error and show the user custom guidance, append the JavaScript to the end of the `onload.js` file that's part of the AD FS web theme.
+Do so allows you to:

 - Search for the identifying error string(s)
 - Provide custom web content